SoftInstigate/restheart/security/README.md

 }
 ```

-An example service implementation is.
+An example service implementation follows.
 It sends the usual `Hello World` message, however if the request specifies `?name=Bob` it responds with `Hello Bob`.

 ```java
     public void handleRequest(HttpServerExchange exchange) throws Exception {